Registering and enrolling

 Guidance on enrolment

-All Business School students will enrol using My Requirements - this is explained below.
+All Business School students will enrol using My Requirements.

 Students taking courses in other subjects should also consult the guidance on enrolment supplied by the relevant School.
 More information can be found on the College of Social Sciences page.